sahilrajput03/sahilrajput03/articles/index.md

 - Take help from prompts.md file to see how to add js here.
 I used codex for the task though.
  -->

-*The essays are listed in reverse chronological order (latest first).*
+*From my personal essays in reverse chronological order (latest first)*

 - [Summary of Book - 8 rules of Love ~ Jay Shetty](8-rules-of-love)
 - [Repress vs. Supress](repress-supress)